2023 Fringe Festival Lottery Application Information

 Fringe Festival shows are chosen by random lottery.
 Each application is assigned a number, we put the numbers on ping-pong balls, then draw the balls out of a bingo cage as a public event.

-The first drawing will determine slots for the Touring Artist Initiative.
-Once those slots are full, the remainder of the touring artist ping-pong balls will be separated out into their respective tiers and mixed in with the local applicants in the tiered lotteries.
+The first drawing will determine slots for the BIPOC Lottery winners (10% of festival participants).
+The second drawing will be drawn from appliants to the Touring Artist Initiative (10% of festival participants).
+Once those slots are full, the remainder of the BIPOC Lottery and Touring Artist ping-pong balls will be separated out into their respective tiers and mixed in with the general applicants in the tiered lotteries.

-There are three separate tiers based on venue seating capacity (see below).
-Each tier has a lottery for a pool of production slots.
-Once productions are chosen, the remaining ping pong balls in each tier will be drawn for slots on tier-specific wait lists.
+There are four separate tiers based on venue seating capacity (see below).
+Once productions are chosen and a tier is full, the remaining ping pong balls in that tier will be drawn for slots on a wait list.
+This will be repeated for all four tiers.

 If you apply for multiple tiers and your show is randomly chosen in more than one, you will be contacted after the lottery and be asked to select ONE tier.
 (Once you make your choice, your remaining applications -- whether chosen in a separate tier or on a wait list -- will then be discarded.)
 All empty slots are then filled by the remaining respective wait list on a rolling basis.